charmarr/.github/profile/README.md

 - **Tools**: GPL-3.0
 - **Docs**: CC-BY-SA-4.0

-Use it, fork it, keep it open. 🌸
+Use it, fork it, dont be a dick and keep it open. 🌸

 ---